clock-icon BESTELLT BIS 17 UHR, ZUGESTELLT AM FOLGETAG package-icon PORTOFREI AB CHF 150 icon-schweizer-standort STANDORT SCHWEIZ

 PURE L-Tyrosine Capsules

-Edubily provides you with 300 mg of highly pure, optimally dosed L-tyrosine.
-This important amino acid plays a crucial role in the body, as it is the precursor to several essential neurotransmitters, such as dopamine, norepinephrine, and epinephrine.
-These neurotransmitters are vital for concentration, motivation, and stress management.
-In addition, tyrosine is involved in the synthesis of thyroid hormones, which regulate energy metabolism .
+Edubily gives you 300 mg of highly pure, optimally dosed L-tyrosine.
+This important amino acid plays a key role in the body, as it is the precursor to several essential messenger substances such as dopamine, noradrenaline and adrenaline.
+These neurotransmitters are highly important for focus, motivation and stress management.
+Tyrosine is also involved in the synthesis of thyroid hormones, which regulate energy metabolism .

-L-tyrosine is a non-essential amino acid—which means the body can usually produce it on its own.
+L-tyrosine is one of the non-essential amino acids – this means the body can usually produce it itself.
 It is one of the 20 proteinogenic amino acids that the body uses to build its own proteins.
-The name “tyrosine” is derived from the Greek word tyrós, meaning cheese, since the amino acid was first isolated from casein by Justus von Liebig in 1846.
+The name “tyrosine” is derived from the Greek tyrós for cheese, as the amino acid was first isolated from casein by Justus von Liebig in 1846.

-Tyrosine is naturally found in many protein-rich foods—such as meat, poultry, fish, and dairy products like yogurt, cottage cheese, and cheese—as well as in plant-based sources such as soy products, pumpkin seeds, peanuts, sesame seeds, almonds, bananas, and avocados.
-One egg provides an average of about 250 mg of tyrosine, while a serving of lean meat can contain about 1 g.
+Tyrosine is naturally found in many protein-rich foods – such as meat, poultry, fish, dairy products like yogurt, cottage cheese or cheese, as well as plant-based sources such as soy products, pumpkin seeds, peanuts, sesame, almonds, bananas and avocados.
+One egg provides around 250 mg of tyrosine on average, while a serving of lean meat can contain about 1 g.

 Tyrosine performs various functions in the body:

-• A building block for neurotransmitters: In the central nervous system, tyrosine is converted into L-DOPA through a series of enzymatic reactions—and from there, dopamine, norepinephrine, and epinephrine are produced.
-These so-called catecholamines are important neurotransmitters that regulate mood, attention, and responsiveness.
+• Building block for neurotransmitters: In the central nervous system, tyrosine is converted into L-DOPA through enzymatic steps – which is then used to form dopamine, noradrenaline and adrenaline.
+These so-called catecholamines are important messenger substances for mood, focus and reaction speed.

-• Role in thyroid hormone production: Tyrosine is a precursor to the thyroid hormones triiodothyronine (T3) and thyroxine (T4), which are produced in the thyroid gland from tyrosine and iodine.
+• Involved in thyroid hormone production: Tyrosine is a precursor of the thyroid hormones triiodothyronine (T3) and thyroxine (T4), which are produced in the thyroid gland from tyrosine and iodine.

-• The building block of melanin: Melanin, the skin pigment responsible for skin color and tanning, is also produced from tyrosine.
+• Basis for melanin: The skin pigment melanin – which is responsible for skin color and tanning, among other things – is also formed from tyrosine.

-• A building block in energy metabolism: The benzoquinone structure in coenzyme Q10, which plays a central role in mitochondrial energy production, is synthesized from tyrosine, among other substances.
+• Building block in energy metabolism: The benzoquinone structure in coenzyme Q10, which plays a central role in mitochondrial energy production, is built partly from tyrosine.

-• Role in signal transduction: In many protein structures, tyrosine—due to its phenolic group—plays a crucial role in phosphorylation, a process necessary for the activation or inhibition of enzymes and signaling cascades in cells.
+• Role in signal transmission: In many protein structures, tyrosine is crucial for phosphorylation through its so-called phenol group – a process that is necessary for activating or inhibiting enzymes and signaling cascades in cells.

-Numerous studies—conducted on both animals and humans—have examined how tyrosine can affect physical and mental performance in certain exceptional situations.
-Under conditions such as stress, cold, sleep deprivation, or intense mental strain, tyrosine has, in some cases, been shown to positively influence concentration, working memory, and reaction time.
+Numerous studies – in both animals and humans – have investigated how tyrosine can affect physical and mental performance in certain exceptional situations.
+Under stressors such as stress, cold, sleep deprivation or intense mental strain, tyrosine was able in some cases to positively influence concentration, working memory and reaction speed.

-It is believed that tyrosine supports neurotransmitter balance through its role as a precursor to dopamine and norepinephrine—especially when the body’s own stores are under strain.
-Studies using stress models report reduced release of stress hormones as well as improved cognitive stability.
+It is assumed that tyrosine supports neurotransmitter balance through its role as a precursor to dopamine and noradrenaline – especially when the body's own stores are under pressure.
+In stress models, studies report a lower release of stress hormones as well as improved cognitive stability.

-Under normal conditions, however, tyrosine appears to have little effect on mood or performance.
-It is argued, however, that it can stabilize working memory under high cognitive stress, which has earned tyrosine the nickname “the amino acid of creativity” or “the amino acid of drive” in some contexts.
+Under normal conditions, however, tyrosine appears to have hardly any effect on mood or performance.
+It is discussed, however, that it may stabilize working memory under high cognitive load, which has earned tyrosine the nickname “amino acid of creativity” or “of drive” in some contexts.

-Edubily’s PURE line stands for high-quality products free of unnecessary additives.
-The L-tyrosine capsules contain only pure L-tyrosine—no fillers, no magnesium stearate, or other additives.
-The vegan HPMC capsule shell makes the product suitable for a plant-based diet.
-With 300 mg of L-tyrosine per capsule, the product offers an ideal dosage for daily supplementation.
+The PURE range from Edubily stands for high-quality products without unnecessary additives.
+In the L-Tyrosine capsules, you will find only pure L-Tyrosine – no fillers, no magnesium stearate or other additives.
+The vegan capsule shell made from HPMC also makes the product suitable for a plant-based diet.
+With 300 mg L-Tyrosine per capsule, the product offers an ideal dosage for daily supplementation.

 Chinevere TD, Sawyer RD, Creer AR, Conlee RK, Parcell AC (November 2002).
 "Effects of L-tyrosine and carbohydrate ingestion on endurance exercise performance".
 Journal of Applied Physiology.
 93 (5): 1590–7.